nickgerace/nickgerace.dev/_posts/2020-02-06-thirty-minutes-with-kelsey-hightower.md

 title: Thirty Minutes with Kelsey Hightower
 ---

-I realize that I haven't blogged since November.
+I realize that I haven't blogged in months.
 It's kind of strange; especially since blogging is very therapeutic for me.

 Well, along with changing teams internally at NetApp and navigating the holiday season, I tried to launch a solo podcast.

 Podcasts have been a key part to my life for the past year or so.
 I can listen to a podcast while running errands, doing chores or working out.
-Not only are the shows themselves valuable, but they can be *much easier to consume than blog posts*.
+Not only are the shows themselves valuable, but they can be easier to consume than blog posts, or YouTube videos, during a busy day.

 The idea of transitioning from writing to speaking began with whimsically polling with friends on social media.
 "Blog or podcast?" was the question... and, overwhelmingly, "podcast" was the answer.

-Shock.
+I was a bit shocked.
 I would have thought that "podcast" was a buzzword that would have been met with eye rolls.
 However, it seems that value of the shows themselves in conjunction with their consumption format resonates with a *ton* of people.